The carpet is green. In some spots, damp dark like summer grass. In other spots, more lightly like the color

 Two cats hover at the edge of my sight, one sleeping at the end of the bed, one flopped lazybelly-up in the middle of the

 hallway.
 Others hover at the edge of my mind.
 Flittering, fluttering, a mere something a motion a flash of light and

 me always just a second too late.
 One I almost feel in my arms, a momentary pressure of warmth and weight, litheness at

 rest.
-Another soon trots at my side whenever I travel from room to room as yet one more somewhere twines back and forth between
+Another trots at my side whenever I travel from room to room, another twines back and forth between my legs, darting

-my legs, casting glances at me over its shoulder.
+ahead casting glances at me over its shoulder.
 One dashes at my feet, then rolls out of sight.
-Pin prickling claws
+Pinprickling claws I feel

-I feel as one stretches up to catch at my thigh.
+as another one stretches up to catch at my thigh.
 This is how angels.
 This is how angels this is how ghosts seaem their

 I have had more cats even than lovers.
 I have loved more felines than I have men.
 This is where they go when they die, to memory's mind.
-Angels, they live there, hovering just behind my head, flexing between my feet, flashing in and out of sight.
-And what of the lovers.
-Banished, locked away, ghosts fucking ghosts every one of them.
-I condemn them, I condemn them, jailed for life, now they wait only for the sweet emptiness of death.
+Angels they live there, hovering just behind my head, flexing between my feet, flashing in and out of sight.
+And what of the lovers?
+Banished, locked away, ghosts fucking ghosts fucking ghosts every one of them.
+I condemn them, I condemn them, jailed for life now they wait only one lamp burning for the arrival of death.
 That hungry kiss.
 That suffocating embrace.
-Come to me.
-Come/cum.
+Come to me lovers.
+Come/cum